There are several ways to access federal statutes and regulations online.

 (Fee based: Free for students / faculty of Douglas College)

 The most current version of the statutes and regulations of Canada is in the fee-based Quicklaw database.
 Douglas College Library has a subscription to Quicklaw, so there is no charge to students or faculty to use the online database.
-However, you'll need to log in with your name and student number or employee number to use it from off campus locations.
+However, you'll need to log in with your CNA login to use it from off campus locations.

 British Columbia statutes and regulations may also be found for free in CanLII's Statutes and Regulations of British Columbia database.
 The statutes and regulations in CanLII are updated using information from BC Laws, and so are not completely current.
 However, for the purposes of study and research at Douglas College, both BC Laws and CanLII's Statutes and Regulations of British Columbia are extremely useful resources.